urbit/docs/docs/using/admin.md

 Your Urbit terminal is separated into two parts: the prompt (the bottom line) and the record (everything above that).
 The record is shared; all the output from all the apps in your command set appears in it.
 The prompt is multiplexed.

 In the CLI Urbit apps can process your input before you hit return.
-To see this in action try entering `)` as the first character at the `:dojo` prompt.
+To see this in action try entering `)` as the first character at the Dojo prompt.
 Since there is no dojo command or hoon expression that starts with ')', the dojo rejects it.

 `ctrl-x` - Switches the prompt between running console apps

 `ctrl-c` - Crash current event.
 Processed at the Unix layer and prints a stack trace.

-`ctrl-d` - From `:talk` or `:dojo` stops your Urbit process.
+`ctrl-d` - From Talk or Dojo stops your Urbit process.

 `↑` / `↓` - History navigation